Impress Coffee Brewer – An Innovation

 - Do not fill with water all the way to the top.
 The right volume is up to 13 oz, not a drop more.

-- Make sure the filter has the lid on, and then insert the filter in the cup, and gently press down, just enough to touch the water.
+- Make sure the filter has the lid on, and then insert the filter into the cup, and gently press down, just enough to touch the water.

 - Wait three minutes to complete the brewing.